rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 - RsyncUI is built with support for **macOS Monterey**
 - the latest [release for download](https://github.com/rsyncOSX/RsyncUI/releases)

+## The changelog

+There is a [changelog](/post/changelog/).
+Also please see info about [the latest version of rsync](/post/rsync/) to install.
+Before commencing use of RsyncOSX there are a few [important words to read](/post/important/).

 # Using RsyncUI

 RsyncUI can be used in **parallel with RsyncOSX**.
 Default catalog for storing configuration files is: